Semaglutide vs Tirzepatide: Which Works Better?

 | Zepbound (tirzepatide) | ~$1,060 | ~$12,720 |

-Plot twist: brand-name tirzepatide is actually cheaper than brand-name semaglutide.
-Eli Lilly has been pricing aggressively to grab market share.
+Interesting twist: brand-name tirzepatide is actually cheaper than brand-name semaglutide.
+Eli Lilly (Zepbound’s manufacturer) has been pricing aggressively to gain market share.

 Compounded (Cash-Pay Through Telehealth)